-Aside from a stream of buses that often share bike paths, Seattle bicyclists must contend with cars turning in front of them, cars pulling into park in curb lanes, and unpredictable pedestrians darting into their path.
-On top of this, Seattle bicyclists must avoid altogether or cross over tracks at the precisely correct angle.
+Aside from a stream of buses that often share bike paths, Seattle bicyclists must contend with drivers turning in front of them, drivers pulling into park in curb lanes, and maneuvering in spaces that don’t offer much separation from pedestrians.
+On top of this, Seattle bicyclists must avoid altogether or cross over streetcar and railroad tracks at the precisely correct angle.
 One might wonder how this is bike friendly.
 We do.
 We have for years and are constantly working to improve safety for everyone who travels these roads.

 But the fact remains that Seattle roads with streetcar tracks create dangerous conditions for bicyclists and people who use wheelchairs, walkers, canes, or strollers.

-By 2010 a number of bicyclists hired attorneys (who marketed themselves exclusively as bike lawyers) and sued the City of Seattle.
+By 2010 a number of bicyclists hired attorneys and sued the City of Seattle.
 These cases were consolidated (often done to streamline the court’s packed docket) and were set for trial in Seattle.

 Why did Judge McCarthy rule against the injured bicyclists who suffered only because of the unsafe road design around South Lake Union?
-We’ll share these details in another blog post.
+We’ll discuss that in another blog post.